Dr. Sarah Brise DC, BSc

 Some areas of extra interest are shoulder pathologies, low back pain and nerve impingement, scoliosis, pre/post-natal, runner's symptoms, tension headaches and migraines, pelvic health, postural symptoms and musician-related strains.

 Please be aware that improvement to your symptoms can take at least 2-4 massage therapy sessions in close succession.
 If appropriate, Coral will discuss a treatment plan with you.
 Rescheduling is an important factor in achieving the recovery you want.

 Coral is "trauma-informed" and incorporates a safe atmosphere into her massage treatments.
 She feels passionate about giving you the care you need that is within her scope of practice.
 Welcome!

 Registered Massage Therapist

 Lindsey is a registered massage therapist AND a physiotherapist!
-She recently completed her masters degree in physiotherapy in Ireland and is waiting on her physiotherapy licence in BC.
-In the meantime, she continues her work as a fantastic massage therapist!
+She recently completed her masters degree in physiotherapy and is now accepting physiotherapy patients!
+She continues to offer massage therapy treatment as well.